-Applicants who have lived outside of the UK for any period of time must obtain a certificate of good conduct from the relevant embassy or consulate covering that period.
+Applicants who have lived out of the UK for any period of time within the five years prior to their application or renewal must obtain a certificate of good conduct from the relevant embassy or consulate covering that period.

 The certificate of good conduct must be authenticated, translated and sealed by the relevant embassy or consulate.
 Any costs associated with obtaining a certificate of good conduct are the responsibility of the applicant.